 Memcached is a free and open source, high-performance, distributed memory object cache system.
 Memcached is simple and powerful.
 Its simple design facilitates rapid development, eases development, and solves many problems with large data volumes.
 Its API is compatible with most popular development languages.In essence, it is a concise key-value storage system.

-In this article, we will tell you how to install and configure Memcached on Debian 10.
+In this tutorials, we will show you how to install and configure Memcached on Debian 9/10.

 - a server running Debian 9/10.

 - root user or user with sudo privileges.